uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * When author 1 tries to follow author 2, author 1's node send the follow request to author 2's node.
 * If the author 2 accepts the Follow Request then author 1 is following author 2.
     * If author 2 is also already following author 1, then they are now friends.
+* Author2's node does not need to tell Author1's node if follow was accepted or rejected.
 * Sent to inbox of "object"
 * See the [follow request object](#example-follow-request-object)